codespaces-contrib/codespaces-multi-dev-container/README.md

 There are few to-dos for this sample:

-1. Create a PowerShell version of the `open-codespace-dev-container.sh` script for Windows.
-2. Cache VS Code Server between development containers to avoid having to download it multiple times.
+1. Cache VS Code Server between development containers to avoid having to download it multiple times.
-3. Look for ways to further reduce steps.
+2. Look for ways to further reduce steps.